grownjs/grown/README.md

 ### API

-&mdash; Retrieve and option value by its keypath
+&mdash; Retrieve and option value by its keypath:

 `$.get(option[, default])`